What Women Should Know About Fruit and Bone Health

 Fruits are filled with vitamins and minerals.
 We mentioned above that many contain beta-carotene, a carotenoid, that transforms into vitamin A in the body as needed.

 Many fruits offer plentiful amounts of vitamin C to your daily intake, including strawberries, blackberries, raspberries, kiwifruit, melons, oranges, and grapefruit.
+Price and fellow researchers reported that vitamin C results in stronger bones and is essential for healing bone fractures.

 Minerals

 Surprisingly, some fruits, such as oranges and figs, contribute calcium to the diet.
-Calcium is a major mineral in our body keeping our bones strong and assists with muscle contraction.
-This nutrient has a synergistic effect (works together) with the other nutrients for overall good health.
+Calcium is a significant mineral that keeps bones strong and assists with muscle contraction.

 Bananas, raisins, avocados, apples, papaya, and blackberries are plentiful in magnesium.